CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 I had studied Apple over the weekend; it was about to break out over 500 and the split was coming and all my charts, stats showed the stock was going to run.

 What could possibly go wrong?

 I wasn’t a buyer and holder of stocks.
 I had seen too much.
 Besides, I liked quick, fast, easy money.
-I traded volatility and that was a whole different story; one I will get into briefly later, but let’s stay focused on the Apple trade.
+I traded volatility and that was a whole different story, but let’s stay focused on the Apple trade.

 So Monday morning, I never expect the stock to open so high at 513.
 I had multiple accounts and I bought 100 contracts in one and 50 in another right out of the gate.
-My account was down to its last $100k because I was short after March 2020 and got burned badly by Powell and the Fed and all the liquidity like everybody else who was short.
+My account was down to its last $100k because I was short after March 2020 and got burned thanks to Powell flooding the market with so much liquidity.